Master of Science

 “We are people of this generation, bred in at least modest comfort, housed now in universities, looking uncomfortably to the world we inherit.”

-In this world, everyone was welcome.
-It was the “others,” and especially the Campaign for Economic Democracy, that exhausted people.
+In The Arms, everyone was welcome.
+It was the “others out there,” and especially the radicals in the Campaign for Economic Democracy, that exhausted us.
 The endless concerns about California farm workers and the Vietnam war, not to mention the Hayden’s socialist agenda, had conservatives in Butte County fuming.

-Naturally, some students could not escape this reality.
+Naturally, students who found a home at the complex could not escape this attitude.
 Chico was a bustling, noisy place.
 And, as in most of America at the time, protests were frequent.
-Ever since the establishment of Chico Normal School in 1887, it seemed, college students in Chico, California, and their instructors had presented themselves as ungrateful outsiders.
-They weren't welcome by many, and many conservatives in Butte County wanted them all to go back to the Bay Area where they belonged.
+However, ever since the establishment of Chico Normal School in 1887, college students at the college, and their instructors had presented themselves as ungrateful outsiders to “regulars.”
+The outsiders weren't welcome by many in town, and many conservatives in Butte County wanted them all to go back to the Bay Area where they belonged.

 In 1966, speaker Ed DiTullio, an instructor demonstrating in an anti-war protest, was fired at Cal State, Chico, after angrily reacting to a heckler in the crowd.
 The Asian-history professor had been a Marine in Korea, but when he told the crowd, someone baited him with a snide comment.
 “On which side?” the person shouted.